NobodyNowhereT/uikit/_DEPLOY_/_instructions.md

 ## DJANGO Integration

-1. in **settings.py**, point new dev static directory to " BASE / "ui/dist"
+1. in **settings**, point new dev static directory to " BASE / "ui/dist"